Updated April 2026

 Cyber maturity and governance

-Documented incident response plans, staff training and board-level oversight may support better terms.
+Documented incident response plans, regular staff training and board-level cyber oversight may support more favourable terms.

 Cyber Insurance Cost Guide 2026

-Indicative NZ ranges vary by industry, revenue, data exposure and security posture.
-Pricing has evolved as the NZ market matures.
+Indicative Australian ranges vary by industry, revenue, data exposure and security posture.
+The market continues to evolve as cyber threats grow.

 Small business / minimal data